 1. Make sure the drum throne is the correct height

 This is the best height because it keeps a nice position for your spine and lower back being just above your hips.
 Being sat at the correct height behind the kit will also allow you to reach all the components of the drum kit easily whilst conserving energy.

 2. Ensure both pedals are the correct position and distance away

-Once you are sat at the correct height on the stool, both the hi hat and bass drum pedals should be positioned exactly where your feet fall.
+Once you are sat at the correct height on the stool, both the hi hat stand and bass drum pedal should be positioned exactly where your feet fall.
 There should be roughly a 45-degree angle between your legs.

 3. Adjust the snare to the optimal position

-If the snare drum is too high it will cause strain on your shoulders whilst you play, and if the snare drum is too low it will cause hypertension to your wrists.
+If the snare drum is positioned too high it will cause strain on your shoulders whilst you play, and if the snare drum is too low it will cause hypertension to your wrists.
 Ideally your arm should be a 90-110 degree angle upon the stick striking the centre of the snare drum head.

-4. Sit up straight!
+4. Sit up straight